Jodosoft/Libraries/README.md

 ### 4.4.
 Structures <br id="numerics-structures" />

 Numeric structures, such as vectors, are provided for use in mathematical applications.
-These structures are generic on number type, supporting any implementation of INumeric&lt;TSelf&gt; (see <a href="#numerics-framework-for-number-types">§4.3.
-Framework for number types</a>).
+These structures are generic on number type, supporting any implementation of INumeric&lt;TSelf&gt; (see <a href="#numerics-framework-for-numbers">§4.3.
+Framework for numbers</a>).
 The table below sumarises the types available.

 <table>
   <tr>